Cash-strapped Greece repays first part of IMF loan due in March

 Greece needs about 4.5 billion euros a month, including a wage and pension bill of 1.5 billion euros.
 It is not due to receive any financial aid until it completes a review by lenders of final reforms required under its bailout.

-Greece's central bank chief, Yannis Stournaras, said after talks with Tsipras on Friday that Greek banks were sufficiently capitalised and faced no problem with deposit outflows.
+Greece's central bank chief, Yannis Stournaras, said after talks with Tsipras on Friday that Greek banks were sufficiently capitalized and faced no problem with deposit outflows.

 "There is full support for Greek banks (from the ECB), there is absolutely no danger," he said after the meeting.
 But he added Monday's euro zone meeting had to be "successful".

-The ECB will resume normal lending to Greek banks only when it sees Athens is complying with its bailout programme and is on track to receive a favourable review, ECB President Mario Draghi said on Thursday.
+The ECB will resume normal lending to Greek banks only when it sees Athens is complying with its bailout program and is on track to receive a favorable review, ECB President Mario Draghi said on Thursday.

 Athens has begun tapping cash held by pension funds and other entities to avoid running out of funds as early as this month.
 Various short-term options it has suggested to overcome the cash crunch have been blocked by euro zone lenders.